Fairfax County Receives Daniel Burnham Award for Plan to Transform Tysons

-Fairfax County will receive The Daniel Burnham Award for a Comprehensive Plan for its blueprint to transform Tysons Corner.
+Fairfax County will receive The Daniel Burnham Award for a Comprehensive Plan for its blueprint to transform Tysons.
 The American Planning Association grants this prestigious award to only one urban plan in the nation each year for advancing the science and art of planning.

 Highlights of the plan include:

 - A tiered approach to density that is focused around four Metro stations.